LuccaSA/lucca-front/contributing.md

 Follow our [tutorial on Prisme](https://prisme.lucca.io/94310e217/p/929c63-intgration) (🇫🇷)

-:wip: ecriture la structure des dossiers
+:wip: TODO directory structure

 ### For package Ng

-:wip: Mettre en place avec la guilde
+:wip: TODO with the frontend guild

 ## <a name="submit"></a> Submission Guidelines